0x10c/Challenge-303/README.md

   Random number between these two values: 23
   ````
   - 060 - [PA] - Pascal triangle
   - 061 - List files from any directory.
   - 062 - List files with some extension from any directory.
+  - 063 - Check  if file or directory exist in specified location.
+  - 064 - Get last modified time of a file.
+  - 065 - Get filesize in bytes, kilobytes and megabytes.
+  - 066 -
+  - 067 -
+  - 068 -
+  - 069 -
   - 080 - Password checker.
 Dependencies: minimum 10 characters.
 Only letters and minimum 3 digits values